 Too often, we label anyone standing in the way of our goals as irrational, stubborn, or worse.
 Such judgments can limit our options and result in costly strategic errors.
 Even if you feel certain that someone’s behavior is foolish, destructive, or downright crazy, acknowledge that he is acting out of very human concerns and emotions.
 It’s your job to find out what they are.

 Take the Pressure Off

 Time pressure can cause negotiators to say no to a deal when it would be in their best interest to say yes.
 For this reason, be sure all parties to an agreement have ample opportunity to consider proposals and contract drafts.
-Calling for a break gives everyone time to make smart decisions and can head off an escalating war of words.Discover step-by-step techniques for avoiding common business negotiation pitfalls when you download a FREE copy of our Business Negotiation Skills: 5 Common Business Negotiation Mistakes special report from Harvard Law School.
+Calling for a break gives everyone time to make smart decisions and can head off an escalating war of words.Discover step-by-step techniques for avoiding common business negotiation pitfalls when you download a FREE copy of our Business Negotiation Strategies: How to Negotiate Better Business Deals special report from Harvard Law School.